 A large number of bacterial species inhabiting the rhizosphere are known to have beneficial effects on and positively facilitate plant growth.
 Such bacteria are generally referred to as plant growth promoting rhizobacteria.
 Plant growth-promoting rhizobacteria (PGPR) that are aggressively colonize the rhizosphere in the presence of a competing microflora (Kennedy et al., 2004).
-Based on their activities, Somers et al. (2004) classified PGPR as bio-fertilizers (increasing the availability of nutrients to plants), phytostimulators (promoting plant growth usually by producing phytohormones), rhizoremediators (degrading organic pollutants, lowering of ethylene concentration, producing antibiotics and antifungal metabolites and inducing systemic resistance) and bio-pesticides (controlling diseases mainly by producing antibiotics
+Based on their activities, Somers et al. (2004) classified PGPR as bio-fertilizers (increasing the availability of nutrients to plants), phytostimulators (promoting plant growth usually by producing phytohormones), rhizoremediators (degrading organic pollutants, lowering of ethylene concentration, producing antibiotics and antifungal metabolites and inducing systemic resistance) and bio-pesticides (controlling diseases mainly by producing antibiotics and antifungal metabolites).

 Bio-fertilizers are "microbial inoculants which contain live or latent cells of selected strains of nitrogen fixing, phosphate solubilizing microorganisms used for application to seed, soil or composting areas to accelerate certain microbial processes; thus augmenting the availability of nutrients in an easily assimilable forms to plants" (Amanullah, 2015).
-Bio-fertilizers are low cost, eco-friendly and sustainable, do not require non-renewable source of energy during their production and improve growth and quality of crops by producing plant hormones, vitamins organisms have been on the job for centuries, they only received attention as manageable
+Bio-fertilizers are low cost, eco-friendly and sustainable, do not require non-renewable source of energy during their production and improve growth and quality of crops by producing plant hormones, vitamins etc., to supplement chemical fertilizers (Natarajan et al., 2002).
+Although most of these organisms have been on the job for centuries, they only received attention as manageable agricultural inputs in the 20th century.

-Bio-fertilizer technology involves the artificial multiplication and inoculation of soil/plant (Amanullah, 2015).
+Bio-fertilizer technology involves the artificial multiplication and inoculation of soil/plant with these microorganisms (microbial inoculants/bio-fertiliser) to increase their population in soil and thereby hasten their biological activity and improve availability of plant nutrients (Amanullah, 2015).
 Bio-fertilizers can be classified in (a) nitrogen-fixing bio-fertilizers and (b) phosphorous mobilizing bio-fertilizers.